JuliaGNI/GeometricMachineLearning.jl/docs/src/tutorials/sympnet_tutorial.md

 plot!(p2, g_trajectory.q', g_trajectory.p', label="G Sympnet")
 ```

-We see that `GSympNet` gives an almost perfect math on the training data whereas `LASympNet` cannot even properly replicate the training data.
-It also takes longer to train `LASympNet`.
+We see that `GSympNet` outperforms the `LASympNet` on this problem.